 In 2000 he founded his own Ensemble Cordia, with whom he enjoys working on and performing “forgotten” works as well the significant masterpieces of the baroque and classical periods.
 He has made solo appearances at the Vienna Konzerthaus, the Settimane Musicali di Stresa and Bachfest Leipzig, I Concerti del Quirinale-Rome, Utrecht Early Music Festival.
 As principal cello with the Belgian period instrument orchestra Anima Eterna Stefano Veggetti has toured extensively throughout Europe and Mexico and taken part in Jos van Immerseel’s Schubertiade project recording Schubert Arpeggione sonata and Troute quintet with Midori Seiler and Jos van Immerseel.

 Since autumn 2016 he has been the artistic director of Barockakademin Göteborgs Symfoniker (BAGS), the baroque branch of the Gothenburg Symphony Orchestra.
 Teaching occupies an important place in Veggetti’s musical activities.
-For more than a decade he taught baroque cello at the Verona Conservatoty and gives various masterclasses across Europe.
+He teaches baroque cello at the Trento Conservatoty and gives various masterclasses across Europe.
 In 2000 he founded the Academy of Ancient Music in Bruneck and is still the artistic director.

 Stefano Veggetti plays the ex-Oblach cello by Nicola Gagliano (1737).